 This is the most commonly asked question by victims in a ride-sharing accident.
 Well, to begin with, filing a lawsuit against a ride-sharing service directly can be difficult because their drivers are not employees.
 They are independent contractors.
 Therefore, the service company claims that they aren’t responsible for the driver’s negligent actions.

-However, that doesn’t mean that you can’t receive coverage if the driver’s negligence caused the accident.
+However, that doesn’t mean you can’t receive coverage if the driver’s negligence caused the accident.
 You may not be able to sue the ride-sharing service directly, but you can still receive coverage for your injuries.
 For example, Uber has liability insurance of $1.5 million that covers passengers injured during a ride.
 This insurance comes in as soon as the passenger steps into the Ubers’ vehicle and ends when the ride is complete.

 However, the joint and several liability legal concepts may come into play if you were injured in a crash caused by the negligence of the ride-sharing driver and another vehicle.
 The concept focuses on how the liability should be divided and assigned between two and more parties responsible for the accident.
 In other words, in such an accident where multiple vehicles are involved, you can potentially obtain compensation from two or more drivers.